The Table Preferences is where you set up how the table will appear including the fields that will be available in the grid and details pane.

 The Layout tab is used to specify how you want the form to be arranged.

-- Css Class: The CSS class to assign to the form.
-That facilitates futher customization of the layout via CSS.
+- Css Class: CSS class to assign to the form.
+That allows further layout customization via CSS.

-- Min Column Space (Pixels): The minimum amount of space to leave each column.
+- Min Width: Minimum amount of space to leave each column in Pixels.

 The Tables Fields tab is where you select and arrange the columns that appear in the table at the top of the screen.